E-Waste Recycling @ Tyndale

-Most electronic devices contain toxic substances such as lead, mercury and other heavy metals that, if not disposed of correctly, can pose a health risk to humans and/or damage wildlife habitat.
+Most electronic devices contain toxic substances such as lead, mercury and other heavy metals that, if not disposed of correctly, can pose a health risk to people and/or damage wildlife habitat.
 By bringing your outdated, defective, or unwanted electronic devices to Tyndale for recycling you can ensure that they will be kept out of the landfill and illegal international trade.

 Shift Recycling guarantees that any data contained on devices they receive will be destroyed using industry standard practices and software.
 In the case that it cannot be destroyed electronically, it will be physically destroyed.
 Shift Recycling will produce a Certificate of Destruction documenting data destruction by unique identifiers such as serial numbers.

-Shift Recycling will provide a Certificate of Recycling to certify that we have disposed of our corporate and consumer grade E-Waste in accordance with applicable Provincial and Federal policies and regulations.
+Shift Recycling will provide a certificate of recycling to certify that we have disposed of our corporate and consumer grade e-waste in accordance with applicable provincial and federal policies and regulations.

-In addition to the Certificate of Recycling, Tyndale will also receive diversion tracking information which demonstrates the positive environmental effects our E-Waste recycling efforts have made.
+In addition to the certificate of recycling, Tyndale will also receive diversion tracking information which demonstrates the positive environmental effects our e-waste recycling efforts have made.